zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 We call this the 'hold-preferred' flavor of hold-taps.
 While this flavor may work very well for a ctrl/escape key, it's not very well suited for home-row mods or layer-taps.
 That's why there are two more flavors to choose from: 'tap-preferred' and 'balanced'.

+#### Flavors

+- The 'hold-preferred' flavor triggers the hold behavior when the tapping_term_ms has expired or another key is pressed.
+- The 'balanced' flavor will trigger the hold behavior when the tapping_term_ms has expired or another key is pressed and released.
+- The 'tap-preferred' flavor triggers the hold behavior when the tapping_term_ms has expired.
+It triggers the tap behavior when another key is pressed.

+When the hold-tap key is released and the hold behavior has not been triggered, the tap behavior will trigger.

 ![Hold-tap comparison](../assets/hold-tap/comparison.png)

 ### Basic usage